TylorS/typed/apps/website/content/guides/ui-carousel.md

 membership.
 A keyed dynamic list preserves retained DOM identity, but still needs this application reconciliation policy.

-Test exactly one visible slide, both wrap directions, focus remaining on Previous/Next, and active slide removal.
-For automatic rotation, also test focus pause, pointer resume, explicit stop/start, and scope disposal.
-A static state assertion alone cannot prove that the actual timer stopped.
+Verify that exactly one slide is visible and focus stays on Previous/Next when navigation wraps.
+An automatic variant also needs to verify that focus pause and pointer resume actually stop and restart its timer.
 Public parts: [Carousel](/reference/modules/%40typed%2Fui%2FCarousel).